YGGverse/gemini-php/README.md

 Convert DokuWiki text to Gemini markup

 As wiki has lot of inline links, to make converted document well-readable, this method does not replace links with new line `=>` macros, but uses inline context: `Name ( URL )`.
-This model useful with `Reader::getLinks` method that, that for example appends all related links to the document footer.
+This model useful with `Reader::getLinks` method, that for example appends all those related links to the document footer.

 If you don't like this implementation, feel free to change it by `Reader::setRule` method.